Interesting Facts about the Bee Hummingbirds

 - The Bee Hummingbird only measures about 2 inches or 5 cm in length and weighs between 0.06 – 0.07 oz (1.8 – 2 g) – which is less than the weight of a Canadian or US penny — because of this it is often referred to as the “Penny Hummingbird.”
 The Bee Hummingbird is, therefore, the smallest and lightest known living bird in the world.
 Because of its small size, it is often mistaken for a honey bee, which lead to its common name.

-The bee hummingbirds flap their wings around eighty times per second; or even 200 times per minute during the male’s courtship display,
+- The bee hummingbirds flap their wings around eighty times per second; or even 200 times per minute during the male’s courtship display,

 - Bee hummingbirds can fly up to twenty hours nonstop.